thomas-cautres/job-board-symfony/README.md

 # Job Board

+> **⚠️ Work in Progress**: This project is currently under active development.
+Features and APIs are subject to change.

 A job board application built with **Symfony 7.3** (PHP 8.4) as the backend and **React** as the frontend.

 ## 🚀 Tech Stack